top of page

 Pathways

 Students can only take the courses in their selected pathway.
 If students register for classes outside of their pathway, the college will drop those class(es).
 Students can be in two Career and Technical Pathways at one time OR one Career and Technical Pathway and one Transfer pathway at one time.
 You may pick one pathway only as well.
+There will be no pathway changes once the semester starts.
+You will have to wait until the next semester enrollment period to change your pathway.

 • College Transfer Pathways (Must have >2.8 GPA)- Designed for students planning to continue their educational career beyond high school to eventually achieve an Associate's or Bachelor's degree at a community college or university.
 Courses taken through these pathways are eligible for transfer to all UNC member institutions, so long as the student earns a 'C' or higher.
 These courses will earn AP weight (+1).
 Please note CPCC can change Pathway requirements and courses.
 Students may select from the following pathways: